Welcome to St. Catharine’s!

 My name is Miss Brown, and I will be your Reception teacher.

-Our Reception Teaching Assistants will be Mrs Halliwell and Mrs Leyland.
+Our Reception Teaching Assistants will be Mrs Morley and Mrs Leyland.

 We wish you a warm welcome and we are really excited about you joining our St. Catharine’s family!
 I hope you find this page useful as I will be updating this regularly with all of the information to equip you for a smooth transition into our Reception class.